MestreLion/pylitaire/README.md

 Patches are welcome!
 Fork, hack, request pull!
 See the `TODO` file for a "roadmap" of priorities and most-wanted features.

-If you find a bug or have any enhacement request, please to open a [new issue](https://github.com/MestreLion/pylitaire/issues/new)
+If you find a bug or have any enhancement request, please to open a [new issue](https://github.com/MestreLion/pylitaire/issues/new)

 Written by